AJVicens/command-line-for-reporters/README.md

 SCREENSHOT

 Let's compare that to a quick peek from CSVKit.
 Type `csvlook nic[tab complete]`.
 Ack.
 Not so good.
 Let's clean that up a bit by piping the output of that command into a `less -S` command, which allows us to look at the data one page at a time.
 With `-S` we cut the lines off at the width of our terminal window, so we can organize things a bit.
+So you're going to type in `csvlook nic[tab complete] | less -S`.
 You can see the left and right arrows to take see the full rows.
 Hit `q` to get out of that view.

 SCREENSHOT